 CNA is a nonprofit organization that brings creative solutions to a vast array of complex problems faced in the critical arenas of national security, education, homeland security, community safety, and air traffic management.
-And we offer great career opportunities for people with experience in engineering, mathematics, economics, international relations, national security, public policy, history, psychology and many other scientific and professional fields of study.
+We offer great career opportunities for people with experience in engineering, mathematics, economics, international relations, national security, public policy, history, psychology, and many other scientific and professional fields of study.

 We offer some rather unique career opportunities that simply aren't easily found elsewhere.
-We provide the opportunity to work with some of the most highly trained and talented people in the world (nearly all of our specialists hold advanced degrees, with two-thirds having Ph.D.'s).
-Through our field program, your work can take you to the far corners of the world.
-CNA professionals have, in the course of their work, swum with dolphins, been catapulted off the decks of aircraft carriers, and sailed the Caribbean on a Coast Guard cutter—always with a focused, public service interest at the fore.
+We provide the opportunity to work with some of the most highly trained and talented people in the world (nearly all of our specialists hold advanced degrees, with two-thirds having Ph.D.s).
+Through our field program, our work can take CNA professionals to the far corners of the world.
+In the course of their work, they have swum with dolphins, sailed the Caribbean on a Coast Guard cutter, and been catapulted off the decks of aircraft carriers—always with a focused, public service interest at the fore.

 CNA takes a systems approach to the research we conduct, looking at all parts of an equation—people, processes, missions, and environments—to see how they come together to make a system work.
-At CNA your investigations and analyses are combined with those of your colleagues to not just answer questions, but to bring understanding and insight to complex issues of policy, management, operations, and a vast range of specific technical challenges.
+At CNA your investigations and analyses will be combined with those of your colleagues, not just to answer questions but also to bring understanding and insight to complex issues of policy, management, operations, and a vast range of specific technical challenges.

 CNA staff's rich mix of backgrounds, interests, and perspectives provides intellectual stimulation and fosters creativity.
 Analysts often work as members of interdisciplinary teams.
 The threads that tie the various disciplines together are scientific rigor, an empirical approach, and quantitative techniques.

-You'll work side-by-side with clients discovering all that you can about what they do, how they work, and where they want to go in the future.
+You'll work side-by-side with clients, discovering all you can about what they do, how they work, and where they want to go in the future.
 Based on your investigations, you'll analyze your data, translate your findings into clear recommendations, and often help implement your recommendations.

 Our staff is made up of individuals from across the spectrum of professional and scientific studies.
 We're always looking for talented people with backgrounds in: mathematics, chemistry, engineering, physics, economics, computer science, security policy, public policy, political science, education research, environmental science, international relations, operations research, statistics, psychology, public health, and many other related fields of study.

-If you have a Ph.D. or thesis master's degree in any of the above fields and are interested in what we do, we encourage you to apply for a position on our research staff.
+If you have a Ph.D. or a thesis master's degree in any of the above fields and are interested in what we do, we encourage you to apply for a position on our research staff.
 Outstanding graduates with research or analytical skills without a master's thesis or a dissertation can join CNA's associate research staff.
-A limited number of associate research positions are available to candidates who have not completed their master's thesis, or in some cases, begun graduate studies.
+A limited number of associate research positions are available to candidates who have not completed their master's thesis, or, in some cases, to those who have not begun graduate studies.
 CNA supports these staff members in their studies toward a master's degree, which they are expected to complete within three years.

 We seek top-notch candidates for our research staff on a year-round basis.
 Check our job openings to learn more about career opportunities at CNA.